The human body can survive without food for many months, but without water only for a few days.

 It increases the concentration of thyroid-stimulating hormone (TSH) and decreases T3 and T4 production .

 Chlorine also negatively affects the thyroid, antagonizing the uptake of iodine, which is necessary for the conversion of the inactive T4 to the active T3, leading to an underactive thyroid (hypothyroidism).

 Other Sources of Water

-Water can be obtained not only directly as a drink but from food and to a very small extent from the oxidation of macronutrients – whether ingested through food or from our own body fat (metabolic water).
+Water can be obtained not only directly as a drink but from food and to a lower degree from the oxidation of macronutrients – whether ingested or from already existing body fat stores (metabolic water).

 We present the ranges of water percentages of various foods in the board below:

 |Water Percentage||Food Item|

 |90-99%||Fat-free milk, cantaloupe, strawberries, watermelon, lettuce, cabbage, celery, spinach, pickles, squash (cooked)|